Am I Lowering My Credit Score With Multiple Loan Applications?

 Many South Africans worry that every loan application will automatically damage their credit score.
 The safer and more accurate answer is that multiple applications can affect your score in some cases, but the impact depends on how often you apply, how many new accounts are opened, and what the rest of your credit profile looks like.

 If you are already worried about bad credit, it is not safe to treat repeated applications as harmless.
-As TransUnion explains, looking for new credit across many different industries within a short period can signal higher risk, and opening several credit accounts in a short period can affect your score.
-That does not mean one extra application will automatically ruin your credit, but it does mean that applying too often can work against you.
+In IOL Personal Finance’s July 2024 guide to understanding credit scores, Ans Gerber, then Head of Data Insights at Experian Africa, put it plainly: “Borrowing responsibly is important and applying for too many new credit accounts in a short time can lower your score.”
+That does not mean one extra application will automatically ruin your credit, but it does mean that repeated applications in a short period can work against you.

 What lenders can see when you apply